radiac/mara/docs/contributing.rst

 Roadmap
 =======

-Planned:    Not scheduled for a specific version
+Planned but not scheduled for a specific version:
 * Python 3 support
 * More contrib modules:
   * Multiple rooms
   * Items and inventory
   * Combat (health and weapons)
   * Improved natural language processing tools
 * SSH support
 * Support for poll, epoll